Parking Fines in Town, WAL: Costs, Appeals & How to Avoid Them

 Parking Fee Structures and Payment Options

 Parking costs in Town vary based on location and duration.
 On-street parking generally costs around £1.50 per hour, while off-street car parks reach £2.00 per hour.
 Council-operated lots offer discounted rates for longer stays.
-A daily pass might cost just £10, making it economical for commuters heading to the business district along High Street or visiting nearby facilities.
+A daily pass might cost just £10, making it economical for commuters heading to the business district or visiting nearby facilities.

 Frequently Asked Questions